6 Top Tips for Successful Incentive Travel Planning

 5) Consider team building exercises

 Not every trip needs them.
-Sometime you simply want to reward your employees with a well-earned break.
-But if you’re trip is intended to be more than that, team building exercises can be fantastic when done well.
+Sometimes you simply want to reward your employees with a well-earned break.
+But if your corporate incentive trip is intended to be more than that, team building exercises can be fantastic when done well.
 Make sure you carefully think through the objective of the exercise before planning out the exercise itself though.
 Without careful planning you risk missing the mark and leaving your team wondering what it was all about.

-For example your aim may be to get people to simply break down barriers and get to know each other better.
+For example, the aim of incentive trips may be to get people to simply break down barriers and get to know each other better.
 This can be done through almost any exercise that gets people into a group to experience something fun for the first time.
 Coasteering is a great example of this.
 Said to be invented here in Wales, coasteering involves climbing, scrambling, swimming and jumping around the coastline in a group.
 It’s fantastic fun and if you’ve got a fit team with energy to burn, they’ll have a blast taking it in turns to leap off cliffs and swim to the next rock, before climbing up to go again.

 Or perhaps in the office, poor communication is creating problems with workflow.
 In which case choose an exercise that helps them to develop better communication skills.
 Whitewater rafting is great for this as the team in each raft works together to navigate the rapids.
 If your group is less active, a good alternative for developing communication skills is another navigation exercise we run here at Adventure Tours UK.
 In this, the captain of a powerboat is blindfolded and the group must work together to give him the information needed to navigate their boat safely.

 This brings us back to point 2, above.
-A team building exercise is going to include everyone, so make sure you choose an activity that everyone is going to enjoy.
+A team-building exercise is going to include everyone, so, when you’re incentive travel planning, make sure you choose an activity that everyone is going to enjoy.

 6) Use a professional corporate incentive travel company

-There’s a lot involved in creating the perfect company incentive travel experience.
+There’s a lot involved in creating the perfect corporate incentive travel program.
 But it’s well worth doing for such tangible benefits.

 Another benefit of using Adventure Tours UK as your incentive travel company is that we can provide a local guide.
 That means someone else takes responsibility during the trip for getting the group together at the right times for activities and meals.
-And of course they can share local knowledge about the destination you’re in, bringing depth to the experience.
+And of course they can share local knowledge about the incentive travel destinations you’re visiting, bringing depth to the experience.
 Having someone else do all of this will free you up to immerse yourself in the experience completely, ensuring you have the time to connect with each and every team member.

 Are you ready to plan your incentive travel trip?

-At Adventure Tours UK we provide a bespoke planning service for corporate groups.
+At Adventure Tours UK we provide a bespoke planning service for corporate groups, including group incentive trips for employees.
 So whether you’re looking to provide incentive travel as a reward, a team building trip, entertain your clients or hold a launch event to remember, we are perfectly placed to bring innovative ideas and take the stress away.

 What are you waiting for?
-Get in touch with a member of our Corporate Group Planning team today!
+Get in touch with a member of our Corporate Group Planning team today and start your journey with a seamless incentive travel program!

 CONNECT WITH US